Lawyers often rely on word-of-mouth marketing.

 Your website’s landing page is where your site visitors “land” when they click one of your calls to action (CTAs) or ads.

-Landing pages are simple tools to create, but they can produce significant results.
-A well-designed landing page can convert as well as 11.45% of visitors.
+Landing pages are relatively simple assets to create, but they can produce significant results.
+A well-designed landing page can convert roughly 11% of visitors.

 Those conversions won’t happen by accident.
 You need to populate your landing page with content that motivates visitors to take action.

 What are the Elements of a High Converting Landing Page for Lawyers?

 Landing pages drive conversions with minimal effort.
 The most effective landing pages include the following elements: